Functional Object-Oriented Network for Manipulation Learning: Learning FOON

 \subsection{Creating Subgraphs}

-We have recruited five volunteers to manually label the input object states, manipulation motion, and output object states in instructional videos through an annotating interface that we have developed.
-This interface displays the potential graph which would be made from a given set of functional units.
+At the time of this paper, we recruited five volunteers to manually label the input object states, manipulation motion, and output object states in instructional videos through an annotation interface that we have developed.
+This interface displays the potential graph that could be made from a given set of functional units.
 The annotations are then converted into functional units with time sequence labels.
 These functional units are then connected and combined into a subgraph automatically using the time sequence labels.
 For each video, its FOON subgraph is visualized and verified manually.
 Each subgraph provides the essential structured knowledge needed to prepare the dish including objects (ingredients and utensils), their states, and their interactive motions.
-Figure \ref{fig:garlicbread} illustrates the FOON subgraph obtained from an online instructional video.
+Figure \ref{fig:garlicbread} illustrates the FOON subgraph obtained from an online instructional video for preparing a smoothie.